chrisbo246/memoriser/_posts/fr-en/2017-01-22-formules-de-politesse.md

 : Very well thank you.

+## S'excuser

+C'est de ma faute.
+: My bad.

+Désolé pour le dérangement.
+: Sorry for the trouble.

-## Appaisement
+## Appaiser

 Je ne veux pas vous déranger.
 : I do not want to bother you.

 Ne le prenez pas mal.
 : Do not take it badly.

-C'est de ma faute.
-: My bad.